 Chayote is a crisp, juicy squash with cream- or green-colored rind and bright white flesh that tastes herbal and mildly sweet.
 It is a key ingredient in cooking all over the world, where it is eaten raw and cooked like squash in both sweet and savory dishes, from cakes to casseroles to chow chow to curries.
 When eaten raw, chayote has crunch like an apple and refreshing texture like cucumber—the chayote’s distant cousin in the squash family.

 Note that all parts of the chayote plant are edible, including the flowers, leaves, and starchy roots, but this page is all about the squash, which can be offered in both sweet and savory dishes.
-Read on for nutrition information and serving suggestions!
+Check out nutrition information and serving suggestions!

 Yes.
 Chayote contains plenty of zinc for robust metabolism, folate for neurological development, vitamin B6 for brain development, and vitamin C for healthy skin and immunity.
 It also offers trace amounts of fiber, vitamin A, calcium, copper, and iron—essential nutrients to help your baby thrive.

-Like other members of the squash family, chayote contains powerful antioxidants, which may reduce inflammation, regulate blood-sugar levels, and metabolize fat.2 3 The plant has a long history of use in folk medicine, including in its native home of Central America, where Indigenous people used the cooked fruit and young leaves to treat urinary tract infections and to help dissolve kidney stones.4
+Like other members of the squash family, chayote contains powerful antioxidants, which may reduce inflammation, regulate blood-sugar levels, and metabolize fat.
+The plant has a long history of use in folk medicine, including in its native home of Central America, where Indigenous people used the cooked fruit and young leaves to treat urinary tract infections and to help dissolve kidney stones.

 ★ Tip: When shopping for chayote, look for squash that is firm with no bruises or dark spots.
 The squash should feel compact, but not rock hard—like a pear that has started to ripen.

 Yes.
 Raw chayote is a choking hazard if it is not cut and cooked in a way that is safe for your child to consume.
 Well-cooked chayote should not be a common choking hazard when prepared and served according to your child's eating development.
 As always, be sure to create a safe eating environment and always stay near your baby during mealtime.
-Keep scrolling for age-appropriate serving suggestions!
+Check out our age-appropriate serving suggestions!

 As you would when introducing any new food, start by offering a small quantity on its own for the first few of servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.